Hawkesbury Radio

 Hawkesbury Radio began in 1978 with a test broadcast, gaining its full licence in 1982, one of the first local community radio licences granted.
 The station broadcast out of a tiny condemned building, which housed the studio and transmitter on Fitzgerald Street Windsor for many years, before moving to its current site in 1992 in an adjacent building.
 Hawkesbury Radio originally broadcast on 89.7 MHz, but moved to the frequency of 89.9 MHz in December 1999.
-In November 2022, the Australian Communications and Media Authority (ACMA) denied Hawkesbury Radio the licence & they switched over to internet-only broadcasting.
+In November 2022, the Australian Communications and Media Authority (ACMA) denied Hawkesbury Radio the licence, and the station switched over to internet-only broadcasting.

 Loss of licence

 In August 2017, the ACMA decided not to renew Hawkesbury Radio's full-time community broadcaster licence following many years of non-compliance with licence conditions including maintaining/ensuring community participation.

 Programming

 Hawkesbury Radio uses an AOR mix during the daytime hours.
 Outside of these hours, there are specialist programs such as bluegrass, country and western music.
 The station also has sports programs on Fridays, Saturdays and Sundays.